jgdigitaljedi/gs-scraper/README.md

 npm run lint
 ```

+## Notes

+- some of the salesServices are really similar.
+I thought about making 1 method to replace a few of them and calling it with different arguments, but I like the sepration of concerns that exists if any sort of changes were to happen to a particular source so I'm leaving it.
+Same goes for the backend services.

 ## Future Plans

-- form validation on search form (need to have it disable search button if fields are blank)
-- look into using VarageSale
-- I've been messy and the opposite of DRY; clean it up; lots of loose ends
+- clean it up; lots of loose ends
 - add more garage sale search sites
 - refactor to be even more modular
 - make it look good